AGRINFO AGRINFO logo

 Commission Regulation (EU) 2024/342 as regards maximum residue levels for cyflumetofen, oxathiapiprolin and pyraclostrobin in or on certain products

-EFSA (2022a) Reasoned Opinion on the modification of the existing maximum residue level for oxathiapiprolin in kales/radish leaves.
+EFSA (2022a) Modification of the existing maximum residue level for oxathiapiprolin in kales/radish leaves (Reasoned Opinion).
 EFSA Journal, 20(1): e07049.

 EFSA (2022b) Setting of an import tolerance for oxathiapiprolin in blueberries.
 EFSA Journal, 20(5): e07347.